I am an experienced writer, editor and content strategist.

 Each of the high-rises is twenty stories high, and each story holds ten flats: that’s 200 flats per building.
 Then there are the 350 or so walk-up flats packed into the land in-between, each home to between one and eight people: all up, the estate is home to around 3,000 residents.
 Most are of an ethnicity other than Anglo-Celtic, many are of refugee or asylum speaker origin.
 Vietnamese, Turkish, Chinese, Ethiopian, Somalian, Sudanese, Irani, Koorie.

-Bloomberg Family Office guide
+Family Office Guide 2021

 This report draws on in-depth interviews with six diverse family offices from China, Singapore, Hong Kong, the United Kingdom and Switzerland.